spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 ### Happy path

-Generally a function should have it's unhappy path first and it's happy path last.
-In most cases this will cause the happy path being in an unintended part of the function which makes it more readable.
+Generally a function should have its unhappy path first and its happy path last.
+In most cases this will cause the happy path being in an unindented part of the function which makes it more readable.

 ```php
 // bad